anhaidgroup/sparkly/doc/install-single-machine-linux.md

-## How to Install Sparkly on a Single Machine: Linux
+## How to Install Sparkly on a Linux Machine

+The following step-by-step guide describes how to install Sparkly on a single machine running Linux Ubuntu 22.04 (with x86 architecture), Python 3.10, g++ compiler, Java Temurin JDK 17, and PyLucene 9.4.1.
+You can adapt this guide for other similar configurations.

 ### Step 1: Installing Python 3